jinghuazhao/COVID-19/NGS/README.md

 * NGS panels -- CARDIOMETABOLIC, INFLAMMATION, NEUROLOGY.
 * qPCR panels -- cvd2, cvd3, inf, neu.
+* QC types:
+  * raw -- raw measurements
+  * QC -- NGS QC=PASS
-* QC types -- raw: raw measurements, QC: NGS QC=PASS, LOD: set to be NA when < LOD, and col1: set to NA when 01.
+  * LOD -- set to be NA when < LOD
+  * col1 -- set to NA when 01

 for a total of 16 NGS-Olink-QC combinations, with suffexes .dat for correlation and .pdf for scatter plots.